 Predicting the nominees for a comedy series is so much harder than predicting them for a drama series or a limited series, simply because there are so many!
 I do not by any means state myself to be a serial binger or up to boot with all the newly released or renewed TV shows out there, but boy-oh-boy, just looking at the potential nominees for this list gave me pause over simply how many there could be.

 What would have made the race even more interesting is if certain series could have made the list, but as of now find themselves out of contention owing to their ineligibility on temporal lines, including the stellar ‘Atlanta’, ‘Silicon Valley’ and ‘Master of None’.
-Read on to find what shows I think are the strongest contenders for Outstanding Comedy Series at Emmys 2019.
-These contenders have the best odds of getting nominated this year.
+Read on to find what shows I think are the strongest contenders for getting nominated for Outstanding Comedy Series at Emmys 2019.

 7. The Good Place